uw-madison-comps/R-plant-lesson/_episodes/01-intro-to-r.md

 ~~~
-sepal_length          # and so does typing the name of the object
+Sepal.Length          # and so does typing the name of the object
 ~~~
 {: .language-r}